nedbat/coveragepy/doc/contributing.rst

 Lines should be kept to a 100-character maximum length.
 I recommend an `editorconfig.org`_ plugin for your editor of choice, which will also help with indentation, line endings and so on.
+Source files are formatted with `ruff`_.

+I use `pre-commit`_ to run checks and formatting when making commits, you should also.

 Other style questions are best answered by looking at the existing code.
 Formatting of docstrings, comments, long lines, and so on, should match the code that already exists.

-Many people love auto-formatting with `black`_ or `ruff`_, but I would prefer not to on coverage.py.

 Cog